openshift/multiarch-tuning-operator/README.md

 # Multiarch Tuning Operator

-The Multiarch Tuning Operator (MTO) enhances the user experience for administrators of Openshift clusters with multi-architecture compute nodes or Site Reliability Engineers willing to migrate from single-arch to multi-arch OpenShift.
-When diverse CPU architectures coexist within a cluster, the MMO operator stands out as a pivotal tool to enhance efficiency and streamline operations such as architecture-aware scheduling of workloads.
+The Multiarch Tuning Operator enhances the user experience for administrators of Openshift clusters with multi-architecture compute nodes or Site Reliability Engineers willing to migrate from single-arch to multi-arch OpenShift.
+When diverse CPU architectures coexist within a cluster, the Multiarch Tuning Operator operator stands out as a pivotal tool to enhance efficiency and streamline operations such as architecture-aware scheduling of workloads.

 The development work is still ongoing and there is no official, general available, release of it yet.